rjbultitude/theconditionalorchestra/README.md

 or the default _4_ for all other conditions TBC

 ###Choral
-Two choral notes are played when the weather is _fine_
+Two choral notes are played when the weather is _fine_ or _freezing_ When _freezing_ a high pass filter is applied whose freq moves up on each iteration of _draw_

 ###Bass
 One bass note is played when the weather _isCloudy_ but *not* _isWindy_ The note is the first note of each chord in the chord sequence

-###Arpeggio
+###Rain Arpeggio
 Precipitation plays an arpeggiated sequence
 A precipType of `rain` with high precipIntensity - Fast and forwards dropSound A precipType of `sleet` - with high precipIntensity - Slower and reverse dropSound A precipType of `snow` - plays slowest - Slower and reverse dropSound

+###Clement Arpeggio
+Applied to all clement conditions.
+Plays one type of sequence (pitches and stops) when weather _ishumid_ and another when it's not.

+###Long Notes
+Plays for any type of weather.
+The note in each chord it plays depends on the _windBearing_.
+The bearing angle determines which item in the array to playback in the `scale`.
+The pan and volume are randomly selected from two arrays.

 ##Plans

 After refactor the offset determined by pressure is a smaller range.
 Previously it spanned almost the whole allNotesArray and now it's just 12 notes either side of the centre freq

+Fade all sounds in on start (using `masterGain`?)

 Modulate master volume for windy conditions.
 Requires sounds to be routed through one channel

-Consider using `ozone`, `dew point` and `windBearing` as another data input
+Consider using `ozone` and `dew point` as another data input

-Use wind bearing for brass pan.
-0 - 180deg is a pan from L to R, 181 - 360deg is pan from R to L

 Create sequencer for stormy weather that uses brash percussive sounds